Rotterdam-Atletiek/WA-Scoring-Tables/Readme.md

 ## Scoring Tables Source

 The World Athletics Scoring Tables can be downloaded from the [official WA website](https://worldathletics.org/about-iaaf/documents/technical-information) under the **Scoring Tables** tab.
-The 2022 tables are already included in this repo.
+The 2022 tables are already included in this repo as well as the updated tables from **January 2025**.

 ## Prerequisites

 Before using this tool, please make sure you have the following prerequisites installed on your system:

+- **Python**
-- **Java**: You need Java installed on your machine.
-Make sure your `JAVA_HOME` environment variable is correctly set.
+- **Java**: You need Java JDK installed on your machine.
+Make sure java is added to you `PATH` by testing `java --version`

 ## Installation